matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

 # Building a static site with MkDocs, NGINX and Docker

-My guide to building a highly customisable, lightweight, secure and performant static site using MkDocs, NGINX and Docker.
+My guide to building a highly customisable, lightweight, secure, and performant static site using MkDocs, NGINX and Docker.

 <!-- more -->

 ## Prerequisites

 You will need Python and Docker installed on your system before starting.
-I reccommend using a version manager such as [pyenv](https://github.com/pyenv/pyenv) to install Python.
+I recommend using a version manager such as [pyenv](https://github.com/pyenv/pyenv) to install Python.

 !!! tip
     If you run `pyenv local 3.13` it will create a `.python-version` file which pyenv reads to determine which Python version to use.

-## Preparing the MkDocs site
+## Setup

 First, lets install [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), the popular and widely used MkDocs theme that adds a lot of features and extensions on top of MkDocs itself: